Pulsafeeder Peristaltic Metering Pumps Improve Boiler Efficiency

 For example, a scale build-up of as little as 4.3 mm causes around a 20% decrease in efficiency and inflates the operating costs of the boiler.

-Our application expert—Joe Marotta—talked with the customer about their pump issues and offered up peristaltic pumps as a solution.
-Joe recommended a peristaltic pump because of its seal-less design and its ability to operate without check valves in the pump head: Why this type of pump: the valves can’t clog up if there aren’t any valves!
-A peristaltic pump, like the Pulsafeeder Chem-Tech XP model that was recommended in this case, comes with a very low maintenance cost because it only has one tube, which a serviceperson can change out very quickly and easily.
+Our pump application expert talked with the customer about their issues and offered peristaltic pumps as a solution.
+They recommended a peristaltic pump because of its seal-less design and ability to operate without check valves in the pump head: Why this type of pump: the valves can't clog up if there aren't any valves!
+A peristaltic pump, like the Pulsafeeder Chem-Tech XP model recommended, comes with a low maintenance cost because it only has one tube, which a serviceperson can change quickly and easily.
 The pump also has the added benefits of dry-run capabilities and is, of course, self-priming.

 With the pump managing to tackle each of the customer's pain points, the results were remarkable, including: